DigicoolThings/MECB/README.md

 As evident from the name, the Bus itself is based on a Minimalist implementation of the original Europe Card Bus (ECB) standard.

-The included 'MECB_Template' folder contains a KiCAD v6 Template to enable fast-tracking new MECB board designs.
+The included 'MECB_Template' folder contains a KiCAD v7 Template to enable fast-tracking new MECB board designs.
 This template also includes the standardised PLD for Address Decoding and is as illustrated in the standardised board mechanical specifications diagram below.

-To utilise the template, simply copy the entire folder and it's contents into your KiCAD v6 'KICAD_USER_TEMPLATE_DIR' path folder.
+To utilise the template, simply copy the entire folder and it's contents into your KiCAD v7 'KICAD_USER_TEMPLATE_DIR' path folder (as defined under: Preferences -> Configure Paths...).

 More information on the Minimalist Europe Card Bus (MECB) can be found here: https://digicoolthings.com/minimalist-europe-card-bus-mecb